We present this Annual Report as a representation of the Division’s accomplishments in the

 2016-2017 academic year.
 This report provides an opportunity to celebrate and to identify areas for growth and improvement.

 We are grateful for the many blessings we experienced throughout the year; we offer thanks for our students, staff, and

 colleagues around the University.

 Loyola faculty, staff, and students are encouraged to come out to hear Dr. Bailey share her experience working with diverse communities to engage and advance Dr. King's work through scholarship, civic engagement, and community partnership on Wednesday January 24, 2018.

 Share the Dream Undocumented Student Ally Training is a two-hour workshop offered to students, staff, and faculty who seek to foster a welcoming and safe space for undocumented students and/or students from mixed-status families with one or more parents who are undocumented.
-Sign up now for Fall 2017 Training dates!
+Sign up now for Spring 2018 Training dates!

 Although the Departments of Education and Justice have changed their approach to transgender student rights, Loyola's mission and values continue to call us as a Loyola community to honor the dignity and rights of all students.
 READ MORE